Home SEO Tools FAQs Guest post Contact Donate

 2. Add widgets and get the IDs

-Go to Page Elements and add in your widgets via Add-A-Gadget.
+Go to Layout page and add in your widgets via Add-A-Gadget.
 Arrange them according to how you want them to appear on the actual blog.
 The topmost widget here will appear farthest to the left on the blog, and the bottommost one will appear farthest to the right.

 unstyled header section